 This isn’t just about bitcoin.
-In fact, Blockchain technology applications will have much farther and more commonly shared uses than some alternative crypto currency.
-The mythology goes that over a decade ago someone or a group of people going by the moniker, Satoshi Yamamoto, authored the bitcoin white paper and deployed the original bitcoin implementation.
+In fact, Blockchain technology applications will have much further and more commonly shared uses than some alternative cryptocurrencies.
+The mythology goes that over a decade ago someone or a group of people going by the moniker, Satoshi Yamamoto, authored the Bitcoin white paper and deployed the original Bitcoin implementation.
 He/They may have intended to create a parallel universe internet where as long as a lot of electricity was available, you could become a billionaire.
 Sustainable?
 No. Nothing is worth more than gold and silver and bitcoin is not rare minerals.
 But having a system that keeps the internet democratic, honest, and transparent absolutely has major implications.

 In other words, during what has been labeled obliquely and ubiquitously, the ‘digital transformation’ and IoT or ‘internet of things’, we will see a more decentralized web experience with blockchain technology playing a pivotal role.
 Blockchain functions as its own internet in several ways.
 It enables total transparency, traceability, and accountability in many industries including food production, agribusiness, financial transactions, cannabis strain patents, real estate, healthcare, and more.

-As mentioned before, a lot of talk about bitcoin and crypto currency especially over the last several years has transpired where some outlets say crypto is dead and the bitcoin bubble has burst.
+As mentioned before, a lot of talk about bitcoin and cryptocurrency especially over the last several years has transpired where some outlets say crypto is dead and the bitcoin bubble has burst.
 If you are a crypto millionaire, then lucky for you and your ability to mine bitcoin is admirable.
 There will be alternative currency again and it’s not about exclusivity, it’s about convenience and the worth of an alternative payment source will rely on supply and demand.
 Think of it more as bartering.
-You want to buy a car off Facebook?
-Facebook is busy creating its own blockchain so that not only can people sell cars off Facebook, they also will be able to transact via Facebook.
-Take a screen shot.
-That’s your fax, or rather your facsimile, your pit stops as you transact something that you have and someone else wants.
+Do you want to buy a car off Facebook?
+Facebook is busy creating its own blockchain so that not only can people sell cars off Facebook, but they also will be able to transact via Facebook.
+Take a screenshot.
+That’s your fax or rather your facsimile, your pit stops as you transact something that you have and someone else wants.
 By having that screen shot you have just emulated an administrator.